aphamm/for-real/README.md

 3. [React Native](https://reactnative.dev/docs/getting-started) - a client-side JavaScript framework
 4. [Node](https://nodejs.org/en/docs/) - the premier JavaScript web server

-React Native combines the best parts of native development with React.js to allow us to deploy a dynamic client-side application for both Android and iOS.
+React Native allows us to deploy a dynamic client-side application for both Android and iOS.
 The Express.js server-side framework runs inside our Node.js server to provide a minimalist web framework that allows for powerful models for URL routing and handling HTTP requests and reponses.
-We can connect our Express.js functions to power the functionality of our client-side UI.
-These functions use MongoDB's Node.js drivers via callbacks for using Promises to access and update data in our MongoDB database hosted in the cloud using Atlas.
+These Express.js functions use MongoDB's Node.js drivers to access and update data in our MongoDB database hosted in Atlas.

 ## Usage